UK expected to recognise Palestinian state

 Moldova Mare is a pro-Russian political party.

-Igor Holopechi is from the Moldova Mare party and rejects the links to Shor.
+Igor Halopechi is from the Moldova Mare party and rejects the links to Shor.

-The narratives about an alleged league with Ilan Shor are fabricated.
+The narratives about an alleged link with the Land Shore are fabricated.

 Those in power are afraid of losing their positions and privileges, and for this reason, our political opponents promote such narratives.